Climate of Africa: Precipitation

 Great parts of North Africa and Southern Africa as well as the whole Horn of Africa mainly have a hot desert climate, or a hot semi-arid climate for the wetter locations.
 The Sahara Desert in North Africa is the largest hot desert in the world and is one of the hottest, driest and sunniest places on Earth.
-Located just south of the Sahara is a narrow semi-desert steppe (a semi-arid region) called the Sahel, while Africa's most southern areas contain both savanna plains, and its central portion contains very dense jungle (rainforest) regions.
-The equatorial region near the Intertropical Convergence Zone is the wettest portion of the continent.
+Located just south of the Sahara is a narrow semi-desert steppe (a semi-arid region) called the Sahel, while Africa's most southern areas contain both savanna plains, and its central portion, including the Congo Basin, contains very dense jungle (rainforest) regions.
+The western equatorial region is the wettest portion of the continent.
 Annually, the rain belt across the continent moves northward into Sub-Saharan Africa by August, then passes back southward into south-central Africa by March.
 Areas with a savannah climate in Sub-Saharan Africa, such as Ghana, Burkina Faso, Darfur, Eritrea, Ethiopia, and Botswana have a distinct rainy season.
 El Nino results in drier-than-normal conditions in Southern Africa from December to February, and wetter-than-normal conditions in equatorial East Africa over the same period.

 In Madagascar, trade winds bring moisture up the eastern slopes of the island, which is deposited as rainfall, and bring drier downsloped winds to areas south and west, leaving the western sections of the island in a rain shadow.
 This leads to significantly more rainfall over northeast sections of Madagascar than its southwestern portions.
-Southern Africa receives most of its rainfall from summer convective storms and with extratropical cyclones moving through the Westerlies.
+Southern Africa receives most of its rainfall from summer convective storms, tropical lows, mesoscale convective systems.
+Extratropical cyclones moving through the Westerlies, can also bring significant winter rainfall.
 Once a decade, tropical cyclones lead to excessive rainfall across the region.